calvinlchen/sustainable-recipe-chatbot/README.md

 - Query parameters in the URL (e.g., ?search=pdf).
 - Body parameters in JSON format for sending complex data.

+In this project, we’ll use a REST API to send questions and context to the OpenAI API via HTTP POST requests.
+The API will analyze the PDF text and return a JSON response with the answers.
+Understanding these basics will help as we integrate the OpenAI API with our backend.
+Let’s move on to setting up the project!

 ### Creating a New Project

 Our project will be organized into two folders.